Orbis volunteer doctor performing surgery in blue scrubs and a mask

 Expert Volunteers

 By talking to our partner hospitals and their staff, we create teaching programmes tailored specifically for their needs.
-Our volunteers conduct this training and pass on the tools to undertake more complicated procedures, improve surgical outcomes and most importantly of all, restore sight to those in need of assistance.
+Our ophthalmology volunteers conduct this training and pass on the tools to undertake more complicated procedures, improve surgical outcomes and most importantly of all, restore sight to those in need of assistance.

 Close the modal